MohamedOmarSkhiri/vagrant-kubeadm-kubernetes-main/README.md

-Set up a cluster k8s using vagrant
+Set up a cluster k8s using vagrant  & kubeadm